cyanfish/naps2/NAPS2.Tools/README.md

 - `pkg`: Generates the specified package type, e.g. exe => naps2-{version}-win-x64.exe installer
 - `verify`: Installs/extracts the packaged file and runs NAPS2.App.Tests against it
   - Requires elevation for exe/msi as it does a real install on your local machine (and uninstalls the old NAPS2)
+- `publish`: Runs a series of commands: clean, test, build, pkg, verify
+- `virus`: Uploads a package to VirusTotal for a false positive check
+- `share`: Syncs local packages with a cloud folder (to help with cross-platform packaging)